Covid-19 situation in Germany

-Compared to other countries, Germany has handled the corona pandemic quite well so far.
-Today (8 April 2020) there are about 100,000 confirmed cases in total.
-Below, I plot how this number increased since the end of February.
+Compared to other countries, Germany has dealt with the corona pandemic quite well so far.
+To date (April 8, 2020), there are only about 100,000 confirmed cases.
+Below, I’ll show you how this number has increased since the end of February.

-On 19 April the government wants to decide whether to ease the restrictions.
-These two dates have been marked with orange dashed lines in the figure above.
+On April 19, the government wants to decide whether to lift the restrictions.
+These two dates are marked with orange dotted lines in the picture above.

-The soft shutdown, in conjunction with many other measures, has been remarkably effective.
-Confirmed cases no longer grow exponentially, i.e. each infected person doesn’t lead to more than one new infection.
-Instead, it seems as if total cases have been growing linearly lately.
+Soft shutdown, combined with many other measures, has proven to be extremely effective.
+Confirmed cases no longer grow exponentially, meaning each infected person does not cause more than one new infection.
+Instead, it seems that the total number of cases has been growing linearly lately.

-This is confirmed when looking at the number of new Covid-19 cases added each day.
-Below, I plot this number over time.
-In order to smooth out the effect of terrible case number reporting during weekends, I use a seven day moving average.
+This is borne out by looking at the number of new cases of Covid-19 being added each day.
+Below I will plot this number on a graph over time.
+To mitigate the effect of reporting an awful number of cases on weekends, I use a 7-day moving average.

 As you can see, initially the number of new cases increased every day.
-However, this development has stopped at a number of round about 6,000 new cases per day.
-That confirms the impression of the total cases above.
-Rather than adding a multiple of existing cases each day (exponential growth), a constant number is added to the total number of confirmed infection cases each day (linear growth).
+However, this development stopped at about 6,000 new cases per day.
+This confirms the impression from the above cases.
+Rather than adding a few existing cases each day (exponential growth), a constant number is added to the total number of confirmed infections each day (linear growth).

-Whether to lift restrictions on 19 April or not is dependent on many factors.
-The federal government clearly quantified one such factor: the doubling time of the total number of Covid-19 cases should be at least 12 to 14 days.
-How does one calculate the doubling time?
+Whether to lift the restrictions on April 19 or not depends on many factors.
+The federal government has clearly identified one such factor: the time to double the total number of Covid-19 cases should be at least 12-14 days.
+How to calculate the doubling time?